izabelcavassim/PG_2018/Exercises/Week04/Fst_tutorial.md

      )
 ```

-    ## [1] "Fst between the Mongola population and the Kalash population is 0.098"
+    ## [1] "Fst between the She population and the Tujia population is 0.011"

 ``` r
 # Now Calculate the Fst between populations from "French" and "Hezhen"